PLAN YOUR TRIP

 Shanghai, Tokyo, Bangkok, Guangzhou, and New York are the fastest-growing destinations for business travel.

-China and the U.S. were the top markets in terms of business travel spend, followed by Germany, Japan, and the U.K.
+China and the U.S. were the top markets in terms of travel spend, followed by Germany, Japan, and the U.K.

-40% of hotel guests are business travellers.
+40% of hotel guests are business travelers.